arman-hpp/Tosan-Academy-Final-Java-Project/README.md

 # Tosan-Academy-Final-Java-Project

 ### About
-This repository is the final project of Java course by Ali Gholami at Tosan Academy.\
+This repository is the final project of Java course by Ali Gholami at Tosan Academy.
+The project is based on Spring Boot 3, which requires Java 17.
-This project is based on Spring Boot 3, which requires Java 17. this project is a multi-module project. it built from a parent pom that manages a group of submodules.
+This project is a multi-module project.
+It built from a parent pom that manages a group of submodules.
 When we run the multi-module project, all the modules are deployed together.
 We can deploy an individual module, also. the project has 6 modules named `utils`,`model`,`repository`,`loan`,`core_banking`,`application`.

 #### Utils module
 The Utils module contains helpers which are being used throughout the entire application.